 EatWith

-If you’ve ever considered opening your own restaurant, EatWith could be a good way to get started.
+Ever considered opening your own restaurant?
+EatWith could be a good way to get started.
 The site allows you to register as a host to cook meals and serve them in your own home.
-You set the date, the menu, the number of guests you can accommodate, and the price.
-EatWith will book and charge guests, adding a 13% service fee on top of your price when selling the meal on line.
+You set the date, menu, the number of guests you can accommodate, and the price.
+EatWith books and charges guests, adding a 13% service fee on top of your price when selling the meal on line.

 GreenPal